marmor/datable.sql/INSTALL.md

 1. Install the dependencies (PostgreSQL 9.5 and up, temporal_tables) (see below)
-2. Look for the directory of the extensions ("/usr/local/pgsql/share/extension/" under most platforms), where the other extensions (e.g. temporal_tables) were installed, enter this directory,
+2. Look for the directory of the extensions<br/>
+   ("/usr/local/pgsql/share/extension/" under most platforms), where the other extensions (e.g. temporal_tables) were installed, enter this directory,